Questions and Answers: Excerpts from interviews with Chris Runckel,

 wife and I, who own the company, each have more than 30 years of

-lived and worked in all of these countries.
-Our background allows us to
+and we have lived and worked in all of these countries.
+In fact, we

-locating a business in Asia.
+with locating a business in Asia.

 Where could a